Chapels @ OKWU

 Four Year Chapel Curriculum

 The Four Year Chapel Curriculum exist to show students where we are as a community and where we are headed.
-During the 2015-16 school year we will focus on community and the central idea surrounding the year will be how our worldview shapes the way we view our relationships.
-Some keywords to focus on will be salvation, forgiveness, reconciliation, unity, diversity, and love.
-We will work through scripture to help students reclaim what community was always intended to be.
+During the 2017-18 school year, we will focus on belonging and the central idea surrounding the believer’s place in the Kingdom.